 this is the website of madam data, musician, composer, hacker, digital warlock, and stunt clarinetist in Ooloi.

 biography / biology / biometrics / biofeedback / bioMadam Data is a musician (composer) and sound scientist who explores machine and spirit interfaces.
 Their fantasies are about truly knowing what sacredness is, echolocating spaces infused with spirits, and begetting ghosts in the technology they create.
-In finding these things, they seek a liberatory practice that uses sound to return bodies to resonance.
+They seek a liberatory practice in these things.
 Madam Data works with synthesizers, handmade computer programs and circuits, field recordings and clarinets; they consider these objects to be interfaces with the Divine presence; they work with the sonics of stillness, space and brutal intensity.

 notable sound and art things I have done recently: